 - Successful completion of required and elective courses with a B average

-Registration for the comprehensive examination (CLNU 799) and passing (75 percent) grades in each of its four sections:
+- Registration for the comprehensive examination (CLNU 799) and passing (75 percent) grades in each of its three sections:

 - Nutrition Therapy